mrdoob/three.js/threejs/lessons/threejs-webvr-look-to-select.md

   the inverse effect is best here as that way we can hopefully see the cursor regardless of the colors it is over.

-* We use a `TorusBufferGeometry` and not a `RingBufferGeometry`
+* We use a `TorusGeometry` and not a `RingGeometry`

-  For whatever reason the `RingBufferGeometry` uses a flat UV mapping scheme.
-Because of this if we use a `RingBufferGeometry` the texture slides horizontally across the ring instead of around it like it does above.
+  For whatever reason the `RingGeometry` uses a flat UV mapping scheme.
+Because of this if we use a `RingGeometry` the texture slides horizontally across the ring instead of around it like it does above.

-  Try it out, change the `TorusBufferGeometry` to a `RingBufferGeometry` (it's just commented out in the example above) and you'll see what I mean.
+  Try it out, change the `TorusGeometry` to a `RingGeometry` (it's just commented out in the example above) and you'll see what I mean.

-  The *proper* thing to do (for some definition of *proper*) would be to either use the `RingBufferGeometry` but fix the texture coordinates so they go around the ring.
+  The *proper* thing to do (for some definition of *proper*) would be to either use the `RingGeometry` but fix the texture coordinates so they go around the ring.
 Or else, generate our own ring geometry.
   But, the torus works just fine.
 Placed directly in front of the camera with a `MeshBasicMaterial` it will look exactly like a ring and the